Lydia Needy on social fit, authenticity, and self-knowledge

 ISSEP: Fascinating!
 How did you develop your interests in authenticity?

-So, I began to ask: how can individuals still show up authentically in these spaces?
+So, I began to ask: How can individuals still show up authentically in these spaces?
 Our past research suggests that if you have high levels of self-knowledge, even if you’re in a threatening situation, you can still have high levels of authenticity.
 That’s why I looked at concealable stigmatized identities and LGBTQ individuals—it's about studying authenticity in contexts where it's hard, where it's effortful, and where it sometimes comes with a negative kind of valence.
 For me, authenticity comes from really knowing who you are but also embracing and owning that in the decisions that you make and how you show up in the world.
 So, I really think this ownership part is key.

 ISSEP: What do you think are some of the remaining issues for this research topic?